sahilmandoliya/Sahil-Mandoliya/README.md

 👨‍💻 &nbsp;I am currently working at Times Internet as Software Engineer.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Engineering at the THDC IHET, Tehri.\
+🎓 &nbsp;I studied B. Tech CSE at THDC IHET, Tehri.\
 ✍️ &nbsp;In my free time, I make tech videos.\
 ✉️ &nbsp;For some interesting discussion, can shoot me an email at mandoliyasahil@gmail.com!
 I'll try to respond as soon as I can.\